 Public Tours are available most Sundays throughout the year and most weekdays April-October.
 24 hour advanced bookings are required for all tours.
 Visit www.unitarianmeetinghouse.org for a detailed tour calendar and to reserve tickets.
 Tours cost $30 per person ($15 for students).

 Tours are not available on Saturdays as the building is closed to visitors.
-Members and church visitors are invited to attend the 9:00 am Sunday service and stay after for the tour which generally follows (advanced reservations required).
+Members and church visitors are invited to attend the 9:00 am Sunday service and stay after for the 11:15 tour (advanced reservations required).
 During summer months the service and tour schedules change.
 Sunday tours start in the Atrium Auditorium on the left side of the campus.

 Private Tours and Group Tours (ten or more) are available throughout the year and may be requested here.